 I sat down with the kids, and we talked about the different things that need to be done around the house daily/weekly.
 The kids were excited to help mom come up with our new chore charts.
 We made two different charts, a daily chart, and a weekly chart.
 I laminated the charts so that we can use dry erase markers on them.
 (FREE Downloads of these charts available)

 I made picture icons for the different chores, laminated them, and cut them out.
 Then I put Velcro adhesives (available at the dollar store, or tape works great also) on the back of each chore icon and placed Velcro adhesive on the chart in the chore boxes so that we can change out chores as needed.
 For the weekly chart, I highlighted in yellow the days that each core needs to be completed.

 Each day as my kids complete the chore, they use a dry erase marker to “X” the chore box for that day.
 This works great because it helps me see what chores have been done, and they are reminded what chores to do without me having to tell them.
 They are rewarded for completing their chores at the end of the week.
 We give each child $2.00 a week if they have completed their chores.

-Teaching our kids, a good work ethic and simple life skills are essential to my husband and I. In Colossians 3:23 the bible says, “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
+Teaching our kids a good work ethic and simple life skills are essential to my husband and me.
+In Colossians 3:23, the bible says, “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
 This is the attitude that we are encouraging our children to have when doing their chores.
-Giving each child a set of chores, we have seen that they have taken ownership and become responsible for their jobs, at the same time taking pride in what they are doing to contribute to the family.
+Giving each child a set of chores, we have seen that they have taken ownership and become responsible for their jobs while taking pride in what they are doing to contribute to the family.
 Kids thrive when there are clear boundaries, direction, and order.
 They love the opportunities to learn new things and to help around the house.
 May the Lord bless you and your family as you pursue teaching your children a good work ethic that is glorifying to Him.